Dr Poonam Singh - Nee Nigam

 Senior Lecturer in Biotechnology

-Dr Poonam Singh Nigam holds a PhD in Industrial Microbiology (1985) with the award of Research Fellowship from Council of Scientific and Industrial Research of India.
+Dr Poonam Singh Nigam was awarded Doctor of Science (D.Sc.) in 2020 by Ulster University, UK; her DSc thesis included her Post-doctoral Research outputs (1985-2019), from Supervision of Doctoral, Postdoctoral & Visiting overseas researchers, funded-projects, and several global-collaborations.
+She holds a PhD in Industrial Microbiology (1985) funded with the award of Junior & Senior Research Fellowships from the Council of Scientific & Industrial Research of India.

-She was a Postdoctoral Research Fellow in Germany (1985-1988) before joining the research staff at Ulster University in 1990.
-She became a Lecturer in 1996 before being promoted to Senior Lecturer.
+She was a Postdoctoral Researcher in Germany (1985-1988), before joining as a senior research officer in Biotechnology at Ulster University in Jan1990.
+She joined as a full-time Lecturer in Biotechnology in 1996 and was promoted to Senior Lecturer in 2001.

-She is a Senior Fellow in the The Higher Education Academy, and a Fellow for Centre of Higher Education Research & Practice, International Forum on Industrial Bioprocesses, and the Biotechnology Research Society.
+Poonam is affiliated with several scientific societies & Academies; She is a Senior Fellow in The Higher Education Academy UK, a Fellow of Centre of Higher Education Research & Practice, Royal Society of Biology, International Forum on Industrial Bioprocesses, Academy of Microbiological Sciences, and of Biotechnology Research Society.

-Her research interests include industrial and applied microbiology and fermentation technology in the area of Environmental, Food, and pharmaceutical.
+Microbial-Biotechnology: industrial & applied microbiology, fermentation technology, in the area of Environmental, Food and pharmaceutical.

-Poona has one EU Patent, four biotechnology reference books, more than 300 peer reviewed papers, chapters and review articles, with Citations
+One EU Patent, four biotechnology reference books, more than 300 peer reviewed papers, Biotechnology-books chapters and research-informed review articles.

 - Course Director Biotechnology Postgraduate program (2000-present)

-- module coordinator various modules at undergraduate and postgraduate level (1996-present).
+- Module coordinator - over 12 modules at undergraduate and postgraduate level (1996-present)